Why use HVR over MSSQL Replication?

 Five Reasons to Consider HVR over MSSQL Replication

-Note SQL Server supports multiple different kinds of replication for different use cases.
+Note SQL Server supports multiple kinds of database replication for a variety of use cases.
 Transactional replication, used for high availability, reporting, data warehouse, and data lake use cases and for which it is important to keep systems in sync, is the one HVR, as well as some other replication vendors, focus on.

 There are different ways to implement transactional replication on SQL Server and depending on what method a third party vendor has selected some of the limitations of SQL Server’s own replication still surface in a third party product.
-In this post, I focus on five of the main reasons of why to consider using HVR instead of SQL Server replication.
+In this post, I focus on five reasons why to consider using HVR instead of SQL Server for database replication.

 Reason 1: Free..or Not?

 The first reason is easy: depending on what exactly is your transactional data replication need, only SQL Server Enterprise Edition can satisfy your scenario.
 So if you don’t run that already then what may appear to be free functionality is not actually free.
 Of course, I realize HVR does not come for free either.

 Reason 2: Replication Starting Point

 MSSQL transactional replication is pretty strict about the starting point for the replication so that it can be sure systems are in sync once real-time replication catches up.
 A common way to achieve the starting point is to use Microsoft’s recommendation to start with SQL Server’s snapshot replication or start with a backup and an LSN.
 The disadvantage of either of these approaches is that it is all or nothing.
 If only a single table requires updating then you may want to refresh just the single table and replication should move on.
 For HVR this is a trivial thing to do.
 For SQL Server replication it isn’t and if your database is sizeable then this is a major challenge.